a-maze-d/fledex/README.md

 You can find some [livebooks](livebooks/README.md) files that show you how to use the library in a notebook (with and without hardware).
 You should be able to do most of your development on a computer (emulating the LED strip with a KinoDriver) before adjusting it to the real hardware (with the SpiDriver).
 On real hardware you can even run it with serveral drivers at the same time.

 ## Known Limitations
-If you want to run this library in nerves-livebook, you currently have to copmile your own livebook with the library included in your `mix.exs` file, since you can't add any libraries that are not already bundled.
+If you want to run this library in nerves-livebook, you currently have to compile your own livebook with the library included in your `mix.exs` file, since you can't add any libraries that are not already bundled.